elisa-aleman/EntropyBasedSVM/README.md

 * __Model_metrics:__ I use scikit-learn to write my own K-folds method that returns F1, Accuracy, Precision and Recall.
 Included methods usually only return Accuracy or F1.

+* __Kaomoji:__ A library to detect kaomoji in text and convert them into numbered tags before applying segmentation by parsers. (in languages without spaces like Chinese)

 * __ProjectPaths:__ Paths to folders inside the project, such as "data", "logs", etc. for organization.

 * __UsefulMethods:__ A few methods I use constantly